Health Insurance For Digital Nomads

 Complete Health Insurance For Digital Nomads

-Even when you no longer have the benefit of a “home country”, you may still want to get access to a comprehensive health care.
-You want to rest assured that you can visit a family doctor to check a weird mole, be treated of a chronic disease, or something really serious such as cancer
+Even when you no longer have the benefit of a “home country”, you may still want to get access to comprehensive health care.
+You want to rest assured that you can visit a family doctor to check a weird mole, be treated of chronic disease, or something really serious such as cancer

 This obviously means buying global health insurance that will cover everything, no matter where you are.
 There are some health insurance companies that offer complete, worldwide medical health care, but they are quite expensive.

 Well, at least, you will consider them expensive if you are a European citizen.
 Private insurance in Spain is about 35-50€ a month, with great coverage.
 However, if you are from the US, you may be used to paying hundreds of dollars for being covered.

 And talking about the US, you need to be aware of the fact that, because health insurance is so crazily expensive there, if you apply for global health insurance, you will pay a lot more if you include the United States in your coverage area.
 Easily twice the amount.
 Not that the United States of America is a popular destination for digital nomads, but in my case at least, not a place I’m willing to travel to anytime soon.

 There are few companies that offer truly global health insurance plans for digital nomads.
 Some of them are Integra Global and Cigna International.

 Obviously, the main disadvantage of this insurance is the price.
-The costs of a complete health insurance are a LOT higher than any travel insurance or local private insurance in Europe.
+The costs of complete health insurance are a LOT higher than any travel insurance or local private insurance in Europe.
 That’s a price you may be willing to pay when choosing a digital nomad lifestyle.